The following post contains affiliate links, which send me a small percentage of any sales at no cost to you.

 - “Mr. Dickens and His Carol” by Samantha Silva | Holiday classic with a twist

-And, if you’re still reading — thank you! — I wanted to share a new item in my Etsy Shop: Holiday bookmarks!
+And, if you’re still reading — thank you! — I wanted to share a seasonal item in my Etsy Shop: Holiday bookmarks!
 They are digital, so you can print them at your leisure.
 I made them specifically to put inside books I’m giving as gifts this year.